radowtay/sql-challenge/README.md

 # sql-challenge

 Please find in this project our setup of the company employee data.
 The required lists and queries can be found above.
-Some of this information seems fishy...please advise.

 * Query file entitled: query_lists.sql
 * Code file for table creation: table_key_creation.sql